Everything We Know About 'Atlanta' Seasons 3 and 4

 When will Atlanta Season 3 and 4 be released?

-Specifically, we'll see that all play out on Paper Boi's first-ever tour, now that it's been confirmed the show is filming abroad, since Season 2 ended just as he and Earn were about to take off on a flight to Europe where they were set to join Clark County on tour.
+Specifically, we'll see that all play out on Paper Boi's first-ever tour, since Season 2 ended with him and Earn taking off on a flight to Europe with Clark County and it's been confirmed confirmed the show filmed Season 3 across Amsterdam, London, and Paris.
 Atlanta could also continue to get even darker going forward, now that we know the lengths Earn is willing to go to protect himself and Al. As you may recall, before the two were able to board their flight to travel across the world for tour in the Season 2 finale, Earn realized he still had his uncle's gun in his luggage and shoved it into Clark County's (RJ Walker) bag before they went through airport security.
 Earn was able to carry on as nothing happened, but Clark County's manager (Matthew Barnes) took the fall for it in order to protect his client.
 The moment spoke volumes, and that theme could continue to come back up as the two continue to navigate the industry and success.

 Plus, more broadly, the showrunners explained that they hope to feature more women's stories going forward.
 Zazie Beetz's Van is a lead on the show, but only one episode thus far (the wonderful "Champagne Papi") wholly focused on her and her girlfriends.
 Expect more of that and other similar storylines in Season 3, though, because writer/producer Stephen Glover told THR the series has "some cool ideas … that'll put some more women on screen."
 He said, "There's a very specific perspective from the Atlanta woman that I think we're gonna explore in Season 3."

-It's hard to say what that means right now, or even when we'll be able to see the highly anticipated return of Atlanta, but we can at least get excited knowing it's supposed to exceed expectations.
+It's hard to say what that means right now, but we can at least get excited knowing it's supposed to exceed expectations.
 Donald Glover took to Twitter to give fans an update in November 2020, sharing the next installments are going to be "some of the best television ever made."
 He wrote, "Sopranos only ones who can touch us."
 We don't doubt him!